jacobamaier/jacobamaier.github.io/essays/FinalProject.md

 The solution: This project provides a database for these passionate basketball players to use when finding a court and people to play basketball with.
 There they will get the answers they are looking for when finding their dream place to play.

-Names of Group 4:
+# Names of Group 4:

 Coby Preza, Enoch Pangaribuan, Jacob Maier, Dexter Chung

-Mockup Page Ideas
+# Mockup Page Ideas:

 To map out many of the courts on island, we can start with Manoa for now